lapinek/platform-scripting/README.md

 * ### <a id="summary-application-and-environment"></a>Application and Environment

     Scripting application is augmenting or extending native functionality of a product.
 The extension points could be events associated with an object or a procedure; for example, an update event on a managed object in IDM.
-Or, the scripts could represent an essential part of a procedure, necessary for its successful completion; for example, scripts employed in AM authentication flows.
+Or, the scripts could represent a procedure; for example, scripts performing authentication in AM.

     Scripts' environment could be described as access to methods and data.
 This may depend on the context the script is running in: the product and the particular procedure the script is extending.
 Even within the same product, the context may vary as the product components implement different functionality and expose different APIs.